Elarnn/simple-java-automated-test/README.md

 Contributions are welcome!
 If you find any issues or want to enhance the test, feel free to fork this repository and submit a pull request.

+## Warning

+Could be troubles with verification code (This is not provided in the code).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.